Aaron Bastani: Early life

 Aaron Bastani was born as Aaron Peters in Bournemouth to a single mother, who died in 2015.
 She was employed in cleaning, the service industry and social care, and voted for the Conservative Party.
 His Iranian father, Mammad Bastani, was made a British refugee during the Iranian Revolution.
 He took his father's name, Bastani, in 2014.

 Bastani completed an undergraduate and master's degree at the University College London.
 At the Royal Holloway, University of London, Bastani completed a PhD thesis titled Strike!
 Occupy!
 Retweet!: The Relationship Between Collective and Connective Action in Austerity Britain under the supervision of Andrew Chadwick.
-At weekends, he sold tomatoes while working on Novara Media projects.
+On weekends, he sold tomatoes while working on Novara Media projects.
 He held a significant role in the 2010 United Kingdom student protests against increased tuition fees as an activist and organiser.
 During protest attendances as research for his PhD, Bastani was arrested twice, leading to a six-month extension.
 After he used a bin to jam open an HSBC bank door at a 2011 protest, he was convicted of a public order offence and served a year's community service at Mind and as a leaf sweeper.
 He completed his PhD in 2015 after writing the doctoral thesis in six months; in a blog post he credited this in part to his high carbohydrate diet and his purchase of a MacBook Pro.